MakerDen/Maker-Den-Mono-on-Raspberry-Pi/README.md

 Please refer to the [IoT Maker Den on .NET Micro Framework on Netduino documentaion](https://github.com/MakerDen/IoT-Maker-Den-NETMF/blob/master/README.md)

+This project can run with or without the configurted Prototype shield.
+See the code examples below for running barebones or fully configured Maker Den Prototype shield.

 #Setting up Mono on Raspberry Pi

 More to come, but for now refer to this excellent article of setting up Mono on your Raspberry Pi.[Getting started with the Raspberry Pi 2, for .NET developers](http://j.tlns.be/2015/02/getting-started-with-the-raspberry-pi-2-for-net-developers/)